“Every great men was once a baby, every great trader was once a newbie.” – Unknown

 Plan your trade, and trade your plan.
 How much capital do you have?
 How much capital you are willing to risk?
 What trading methodology you will use that fits your personality and lifestyle?

-Those were just few questions a serious trader should ask themselves before entering the market.
+Those were just a few questions a serious trader should ask themselves before entering the market.

 Honestly, it took me sometime before I realize all those things mentioned above.